 Her formative years, growing up under the onus of severe thunderstorm and tornado watches and warnings in the Midwest, were a mix of fear and awe.
 That period created quite the deepening interest in all things extreme weather for Mary.

 25 years after that first hurricane experience, she was in a nighttime tornado at her home in northern Wisconsin.
-Being jolted out of bed by the unmistakable screaming of tornado winds in the telephone wires outside, then living through ten minutes of sheer terror from something she couldn’t even see in the dark was all it took to turn her into a full-fledged weather obsessive.
+Being jolted out of bed by the unmistakable screaming of tornado winds in the outside wires, then living through ten minutes of sheer terror from something she couldn’t even see in the dark, was all it took to turn her into a full-fledged weather obsessive.

 “In a far less extreme way,” she says, “I identify with Helen Hunt’s character, Jo Harding, in the Twister movie.
 I understand that push me-pull you tug of wanting to move toward something life-threatening that you fear intensely, when most folks are headed in the opposite direction.”